 Not only are grazing tables great food offerings, but they also look very impressive.
 Try adding some brightly coloured fruit and vegetables to really make it pop.

 If you've been paying attention to WeddingTok, you can't have missed the abundance of couples opting for food truck catering at their wedding.
 Food trucks are a great way to create a unique and memorable dining experience for your guests, as well as creating a more informal atmosphere perfect for socialising.

 Check out this adorable food truck by Ninjo Noodle Bar - they even have a mini noodle bar set up at the front.

 17. Coffee Bar - Chida Coffee Bar

 We all know that wedding celebrations can be exhausting, so why not keep your guests nice and perky by bringing in a coffee truck?
 This is a fabulous option for the evening time before people start to get ready to dance the night away.

 Mobile coffee bars like Chida Coffee Bar can operate out of a truck or set up a mini coffee bar under a gazebo, ready to supply your guests with all the espressos, lattes, cappuccinos and teas they need.

 What Foods Are Served at Weddings?

 Different cultures serve different foods - but you don't have to be bound by tradition, if that doesn't suit you.
-In Western wedding culture, classic wedding food is a three-course sit-down meal or a substantial buffet.
+In Western wedding culture, classic wedding food tends to be a three-course sit-down meal or a substantial buffet.
 However, there are lots of other options, as well as ways to put your own twist on proceedings.
-For example, the typical menu would include at least one meat option, but we're seeing couples going for all-vegetarian or vegan wedding food.

 What Should You Not Serve at a Wedding?